Small Business Loan Rates for October 2023

 5. Short Term Business Loans

-Short-term business loans are commonly used when traditional business financing is not an option.
-Short-term loans cost more because the qualifications are more lenient than other options.
+Short-term business loans are commonly used when traditional business financing is not an option, or when the microloan rates are too high.
+They cost more because the qualifications are more lenient than other options, like SBA microloans.
 This extra cost covers the lender for the greater risks they take in offering this product.

 Product Overview